devleaks/cockpitdecks/i/README.md

 # Cockpitdecks Image Folder

-These images are used in the Cockpitdeck wiki.
+These images are used in the Cockpitdecks wiki.

+Wiki is written with Obsidian, then manually converted to GitHub wiki syntax.